grammyjs/website/site/docs/hosting/zeabur-deno.md

 1. Create a repository on GitHub, it can be public or private and push your code to it.
 2. Go to [Zeabur dashboard](https://dash.zeabur.com).
 3. Click on the `New Project` button, and click on the `Deploy New Service` button, choose `GitHub` as the source and select your repository.
+4. Go to `Variables` tab to add your environment variables like `TELEGRAM_BOT_TOKEN`.
-4. Your service will be deployed automatically.
+5. Your service will be deployed automatically.

 ### Method 2: Deploy With Zeabur CLI